schustischuster/evoGE/compAnalysis/README.md

 ```

+### Gene expression divergence

+The following function will compare the gene expression divergence rates between Angiosperms (DevSeq data set) and Mammals (Brawand data set).
+If `pearson` expression correlation is chosen, both metric pearson distance and an expression distance under the stationary Ornstein-Uhlenbeck (OU) model with variable optimal expression level [(Yang et al., 2019)](https://pubmed.ncbi.nlm.nih.gov/31609424/) will be estimated.

 To format the ortholog gene expression tables for correct parsing in treeExp2, execute the following command.
 The results will be stored in ./compAnalysis/output/data.

 ```R
 getTaxoInput()

 ```

-The following function will compare the gene expression divergence rates between Angiosperms (DevSeq data set) and Mammals (Brawand data set).
-If `pearson` expression correlation is chosen, both metric pearson distance and an expression distance under the stationary Ornstein-Uhlenbeck (OU) model with variable optimal expression level [(Yang et al., 2019)](https://pubmed.ncbi.nlm.nih.gov/31609424/) will be estimated.
-A detailed description of the variable-µ expression distance including case studies can be found [here](https://jingwyang.github.io/TreeExp-Tutorial/).
+Now, the rate of expression divergence for angiosperm and mammalian organs can be obtained as follows:

 ```R
 getATDiv(expr_estimation = c("TPM", "counts"), coefficient = c("pearson", "spearman"))